NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

     // iterate through 0 to numOfAttributes - 1 :
     {
-        // let Attribute attrCatRecord[6] be the record in attribute catalog corresponding to i'th Attribute)
+        /* let Attribute attrCatRecord[6] be the record in attribute catalog corresponding to i'th Attribute) */
         // (where i is the iterator of the loop)
-        // fill attrCatRecord fields(corresponding to i'th attribute of the relation) as given below
+        // fill attrCatRecord fields as given below
         // offset ATTRCAT_REL_NAME_INDEX: relName
         // offset ATTRCAT_ATTR_NAME_INDEX: attrNames[i]
         // offset ATTRCAT_ATTR_TYPE_INDEX: attrTypes[i]